Layr-Labs/eigenlayer-contracts/docs/multichain/source/OperatorTableCalculator.md

  * @dev The operatorInfoTreeRoot is the root of a merkle tree that contains the operatorInfos for each operator in the operatorSet.
  * It is calculated in this function and used by the `IBN254CertificateVerifier` to verify stakes against the non-signing operators
  *
- * @dev Retrieval of the `aggregatePubKey` depends on maintaining a key registry contract, see `BLSAPKRegistry` for an example implementation.
+ * @dev Retrieval of the `aggregatePubKey` depends on maintaining a key registry contract, see `BN254TableCalculatorBase` for an example implementation.
  *
  * @dev The `totalWeights` array should be the same length as each individual `weights` array in `operatorInfos`.
  */